The Feat of Sémillon

 There used to be over 30,000 hectares under vine in Chile.
 There’s less than a thousand today.
-Yet, a handful of wineries are committed to rescuing this variety from oblivion so that it can reclaim its rightful glory among the heritage cultivars on which the character and identity of Chile’s winegrowing tradition was built.
+Yet, a handful of wineries are committed to rescuing this variety from oblivion so that it can reclaim its rightful glory among the heritage cultivars on which the character and identity of Chile’s winegrowing tradition were built.

 In French, this word is accented on the first syllable: Sémillon!
 With an area under vine exceeding 20,000 hectares, most of them in Bordeaux, this variety deserves to be called by its name.
 Not only because it is a prevalent variety, but because of its deliciously fruity, creamy character.
 So, there.
 Sémillon it is.
 Sémillon is multi-faceted.
 Sometimes it is blended with Sauvignon Blanc to produce some of the best dry whites from France like Château Haut-Brion Blanc and La Mission Haut-Brion Blanc; in other cases, it is an essential component of some of the world’s best sweet wines, like the traditional wines from Sauternes and Barsac, where its usual partner Sauvignon Blanc is joined by a dash of Muscadelle.

 In Australia, the country with the second largest area under vine in the world, Sémillon is a one-hundred-year-old institution.
 In Hunter Valley, north of Sydney, Sémillon develops a fresh, light, and outspoken personality.
 In other valleys, like Barossa, it expresses remarkable fruitiness and an all-embracing texture.
-In more continental climate, in line wit the Sauternes tradition, Sémillon contributes to the making of epic sweet wines, like my all-time favorite from the New World: De Bartoli’s Noble One.
+In more continental climate, in line with the Sauternes tradition, Sémillon contributes to the making of epic sweet wines, like my all-time favorite from the New World: De Bartoli’s Noble One.
 The “Sem-Sav” style (Sémillon/Sauvignon Blanc) enjoys tremendous popularity and not only among wine-savvy consumers, as it is regrettably the case almost elsewhere.

 In Chile, South Africa, the U.S., and Argentina, Sémillon was one of the most prevalent and consumed white varieties until it lost ground to the “more commercial” Sauvignon Blanc and Chardonnay.
 In our valleys, its downfall has been apocalyptic.
 In the 1960s, the area under vine was 30,000 hectares.
 Today, according to the figures managed by Agricultural and Livestock Agency –SAG–, we barely have 958 hectares.
 I believe we can dispense with euphemisms here.
-It was mass extermination.
+It was a mass extermination.

 UNITED WE STAND